For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Much of the above obviously is “educated” speculation.
 And from this point, just about everything we’ve got is pure speculation, and is unlikely to ever be otherwise.
 But, so far, it all complies with what we’ve been able to pick up from canon.

-I really don’t think that Peter started off passing information that ended up endangering James and the rest of his circle with any degree of eagerness.
-In fact, the founding of Dumbledore’s Order of the Phoenix may have served as a welcome distraction in that it enabled Peter to pass information on plenty of other desirable targets, instead.
-I firmly believe that once Trelawney had spouted her Prophecy, the core of the Order was increased and largely composed of people who had all escaped Voldemort at last three times.
+I really don’t think that Peter started off passing information that ended up endangering James and the rest of his clique with any degree of eagerness.
+In fact, getting involved with Dumbledore’s Order of the Phoenix may have served as a welcome distraction in that it enabled Peter to pass information on plenty of other desirable targets, instead.
+I firmly believe that once Trelawney had spouted her Prophecy, the core of the Order expanded, and the expansion was largely composed of other people who had all escaped Voldemort at last three times.
 In Peter’s own mind he was probably still being a loyal friend to James Potter.
 For quite a while, too.

 But not all of Voldemort’s agents are stupid.
 And “What have they done for you lately?” is an insidious argument.
 Particularly if coupled with the suggestion that with very little more effort, Peter would be in the position of being able to claim the Dark Lord’s gratitude.
 Which would translate into safety.
 A hint of apparent admiration for the cleverness and risks that Peter was taking would have gone some way in prompting Peter to reevaluate just who his real friends were.